t-edson/PicPas/README.md

 PicPas has been compiled, using the version 1.6.2 of Lazarus.
 Tested in Windows and Ubuntu.

 To have more information about the compiler, check the Technical Documentation (Only in spanish by now).

+## Libaries

+PicPas is a new project and it's still in development and there are not dedicated libraries for the compiler.

+The best repository for libraries and useful code is in: https://github.com/AguHDz/PicPas-Librerias_y_Programas